joe-at-da/face-swap/docs/audio_processing_pipeline.md

    - Ensures synchronization between audio and video
    - Creates the final media files used for transcription and recognition

+## Known Issues and Limitations

+### FFmpeg Progress Reporting Stall (~22 Minutes)

+**Issue**: FFmpeg progress reporting for Parliament TV audio streams consistently stops updating after approximately 22 minutes of processing time.

+**Root Cause**:
+- Parliament TV uses HLS (HTTP Live Streaming) with specific segment boundaries
+- FFmpeg's progress reporting mechanism has limitations with long HLS streams
+- The issue is related to progress buffer overflow or stream metadata changes

+**Impact**:
+- Progress logs stop updating after ~22 minutes (`out_time=00:22:XX`)
+- Creates the illusion that audio processing has stalled
+- **Audio processing continues normally** - files are created successfully
+- Video processing is unaffected (uses different codec path)

+**Detection and Monitoring**:
+- Enhanced monitoring detects when processes are running but not reporting progress
+- Warning logs are generated: `Progress reporting may have stalled but processes still running`
+- System confirms ffmpeg processes are still active and consuming CPU

+**Resolution**:
+- This is expected behavior, not a bug requiring fixes
+- Audio files are completed successfully despite lack of progress visibility
+- Monitoring system provides transparency about the actual process state

 ## Performance Considerations

 ### Current Bottlenecks